Budibase/website/content/blog/inside-it/citizen-developers.md

 From an operational point of view, this also lowers the wider costs of innovation.

 For example, we can avoid using up more expensive internal development hours on unproven solutions.
 We’ll also save on hidden development costs, including communication and project management time around building internal solutions.

+Take a look at our guide to [integrating multiple databases](https://budibase.com/blog/data/how-to-integrate-multiple-databases/).

 ### Governing shadow IT